yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 }
 ```

-Now, so long as 1password is configured on your system you can run the script `initrd-ssh $HOSTNAME` to unlock the disks.
+Now, so long as 1Password is configured on your system you can run the script `initrd-ssh $HOSTNAME` to unlock the disks.

-There are options to unlock luks with the TPM for nixos, but as of now they are not officially supported in Nixos and require significant configuration and setup, all while being a bit fragile.
+There are options to unlock luks with the TPM for Nixos, but as of now they are not officially supported in Nixos and require significant configuration and setup, all while being a bit fragile.
-As my goal is convenience I have decided to go with initrd-ssh as it is the easiest method to configure, and with the unlock script below is actually easy to unlock devices as well.
+As my goal is convenience I have decided to go with initrd-ssh as it is the easiest method to configure, and with the unlock script below is easy to unlock devices as well.
-A future goal for this is to setup Tailscale SSH for initrd.
-This will allow me to close the ssh port, as well as unlock devices that are not on my current network.
-The only pain point with this is the Tailscale OAuth key will need to be renewed every 3 months or else I lose contact, and the key is unencrypted on the device (mostly not an issue so long as your OAuth key permissions are setup properly).
+A future goal for this is to set up Tailscale SSH for initrd.
+This will allow me to close the SSH port, as well as unlock devices that are not on my current network.
+The only pain point with this is the Tailscale OAuth key will need to be renewed every 3 months or else I lose contact, and the key is unencrypted on the device (mostly not an issue so long as your OAuth key permissions are set up properly).

 ## Initrd-ssh configuration

-To setup initrd-ssh itself I use the config below in my primary module.
+To set up initrd-ssh itself I use the config below in my primary module.
-I use systemd boot, and enable a few settings for the initrd environment.
-To setup the initrd network I have to specify the ethernet driver that will be in use.
+I use systemd boot and enable a few settings for the initrd environment.
+To set up the initrd network I have to specify the ethernet driver that will be in use.
 I grab this information at the same time I collect the disk device names, and add it to the host configuration before installing NixOS.
-Currently I do not have a way to support initrd-ssh over wifi.
+Currently, I do not have a way to support initrd-ssh over wifi.

 ```nix
 { options, config, lib, pkgs, inputs, ... }: